dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/crud-manager.md

 - **edit**: loads entity by `entityId` and renders form inline; dialog when `displayMode='dialog'`

 Delete confirmation
-- Single and bulk delete are always confirmed in a dialog.
+- Single and bulk delete are always confirmed in a dialog and executed internally by CrudManager.
 Delete is not a navigable mode and does not change routes.
 The confirm dialog opens in-place from the current view.

 Fixed filters / reference scoping
 - `fixedFilters` are always included in calls to `service.list(...)`, independent of UI filters on the table.